swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

-<a name="sva-jose-header"></a>
+<a name="svt-jose-header"></a>
 #### 2.2.4.
-SVA JOSE header
+SVT JOSE header

-The SVA token JWT MUST contain the following JOSE header parameters in accordance with section 5 of \[[RFC7519](#rfc7519)\].
+The SVT JWT MUST contain the following JOSE header parameters in accordance with section 5 of \[[RFC7519](#rfc7519)\].

 JOSE Header | value
 --- | ---
 `typ`  | This parameter MUST have the string value "JWT" (upper case).
-`alg`  | Specifying the algorithm used to sign the SVA token JWT using a value specified in \[[RFC7518](#rfc7518)\].
+`alg`  | Specifying the algorithm used to sign the SVT JWT using a value specified in \[[RFC7518](#rfc7518)\].
 The specified signature hash algorithm SHOULD be identical to, and MUST be of equivalent or better strength compared with, the hash algorithm specified in the SigValAssertion claims object `hash_algo` claim.

 <a name="profiles"></a>
 ## 3. Profiles
-Each signed document and signature type will have to define the precise content and use of several claims in the SVA token.
+Each signed document and signature type will have to define the precise content and use of several claims in the SVT.

 Each profile MUST as a minimum define:

 - How to specify reference to Signed Data content of the signed document.
 - How to make reference to the target signature and the Signed Bytes of the signature
 - How references should be made to certificates supporting the signature
-- Whether each signature is supported by it's own SVA token, or whether one SVA token may support multiple signatures of the same document.
+- Whether each signature is supported by it's own SVT, or whether one SVT may support multiple signatures of the same document.
-- Explicit information on how to perform signature validation based on an SVA token, if applicable.
+- Explicit information on how to perform signature validation based on an SVT, if applicable.
-- How to attach an SVA token to a document signature or signed document, if applicable.
+- How to attach an SVT to a document signature or signed document, if applicable.

-<a name="signature-validation-with-sva-token"></a>
+<a name="signature-validation-with-signature-validation-token"></a>
-## 4. Signature Validation with SVA Token
+## 4. Signature Validation with signature validation token

-Signature validation based on an SVA token SHALL follow the following basic steps.
+Signature validation based on an SVT SHALL follow the following basic steps.

-1. Locate all available SVA tokens available for the signed document that is relevant for the target signature.
+1. Locate all available Tokens available for the signed document that is relevant for the target signature.
-2. Select the most recent SVA token that can be successfully validated and meets the requirement of the relying party
+2. Select the most recent SVT that can be successfully validated and meets the requirement of the relying party
 3. Verify the integrity of the signature and the Signed Bytes of the target signature using the `sig_ref` claim.
 4. Verify that the SignedData reference in the original signature matches the reference values in the sig_data_ref claim.
 5. Verify the integrity of referenced Signed Data using provided hash values in the sig_data_ref claim.